tum-ens/urbs/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.594200.svg)](https://doi.org/10.5281/zenodo.594200)

 ## eXtremOS project
 This branch features the further development of urbs during the project eXtremOS.
-It includes a new optimazation mode: asynchronous ADMM for regional devomposition.
+It includes a new optimazation mode: asynchronous ADMM for regional decomposition.

 ## Contributors
 The code basis is, of course, urbs.
 Next to the urbs contributors the work in the project was conducted by Soner Candas.